 People mean well when they say all sins are the same, but the problem is they’re not.
 One way they’re different is certain sins are identified as an abomination.
-Two such examples are recorded in Proverbs 17:5:
+Two such examples:

 Two groups are an abomination to the Lord: